Quantum geometric tensor determines the pure-state i.i.d. conversion rate in the resource theory of asymmetry for any compact Lie group: Proof for the main theorem for any projective unitary representations

-Let us prove the relation of the QGT at different points of a connected compact Lie group. \begin{lem} Let $U$ be a (non-projective) unitary representation of a connected compact Lie group $G$.
-For each $g\in G$, there exists an invertible real matrix $V(g)$ independent of the representation $U$ such that $\mathcal{Q}^{\mathcal{U}_g(\psi)}=V(g)^\top \mathcal{Q}^{\psi} V(g)$. \end{lem} We remark the same argument for the congruence transformation of quantum Fisher information matrices can be found in \cite{gao_sufficient_2024}. \begin{proof}[Proof of Lemma~\ref{lem:QGT_congruence_tfm}] Let us first review several useful facts on a compact Lie group $G$ and its Lie algebra $\mathfrak{g}$.
+We remark the same argument for the congruence transformation of quantum Fisher information matrices can be found in \cite{gao_sufficient_2024} for connected compact Lie groups. \begin{proof}[Proof of Lemma~\ref{lem:QGT_congruence_tfm}] Let us first review several useful facts on a compact Lie group $G$ and its Lie algebra $\mathfrak{g}$.
 Let $GL(n,\mathbb{C})$ denote the general linear group.
 A closed subgroup of $GL(n,\mathbb{C})$ is referred to as a closed linear group.
 Any compact Lie group $G$ is isomorphic to a closed linear group (see, e.g., Corollary~4.22 in \cite{knapp_lie_2002}).
-Through this identification, we can regard the exponential map from the Lie algebra $\mathfrak{g}$ to a compact Lie group $G$ as the matrix exponential.
-Now, let us fix an arbitrary basis $\{B_\mu\}_{\mu=1}^{\dim G}$ of $\mathfrak{g}$.
-For any $g\in G$, the set $\{g^{-1} B_\mu g\}_{\mu=1}^{\dim G}$ is also a basis of $\mathfrak{g}$.
-Therefore, we can introduce an invertible real matrix $V(g)$ by

-If we further assume that $G$ is a connected and compact Lie group, then the exponential map is subjective (see e.g., \cite{knapp_lie_2002}), implying that there is $A_g\in \mathfrak{g}$ such that $g=\exp(\ii A_g)$.
-Therefore,
+For $g\in G$, we define a linear map $\mathrm{Ad}_g:\mathfrak{g} \to \mathfrak{g}$ by $\mathrm{Ad}_g(X)\coloneqq g X g^{-1}$.
+The map $\mathrm{Ad}_g$ is an invertible linear transformation of $\mathfrak{g}$ (see, e.g., Proposition~3.33 in~\cite{hall_lie_2015}).